smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 - Using knife plugins for bootstrap - `knife ec2 ..`, `knife bootstrap windows ...`

+_Amazon EC2 is a web service that provides resizable compute capacity in the cloud, based on preconfigured operating systems and virtual application software using Amazon Machine Images (AMI).
+The knife ec2 subcommand is used to manage API-driven cloud servers that are hosted by Amazon EC2._

 ```
 knife ec2 server create
 ```